garagehive/garagehive.github.io/docs/garagehive-reconcile-payments-that-cannot-be-applied-automatically.md

    ![](media/garagehive-payment-reconciliation-not-applied1.gif)

-3. Select **Manual Application** from the actions bar, and then the **Transfer Difference to Account** action.
+3. Select **Manual Application** from the menu bar, and then the **Transfer Difference to Account** action.
 The Transfer Difference to Account page opens.
 4. In the **Account Type** field, specify the type of account that the payment amount will be posted to.
 5. In the **Account No.** field, specify the account that the payment amount will be posted to.
 6. In the **Description** field, specify text that describes this direct payment posting.
 By default, the text in the **Transaction Text** field on the payment reconciliation journal line is inserted.